RECIPES & NUTRITION

 Is the AIP Diet right for you?
 Is it healthy?

-If you don’t have an autoimmune disease, it’s unnecessary to follow the autoimmune Paleo diet.
-There is no need to fear any food groups if you are otherwise healthy and symptom-free, as the healthiest diet is truly the one in which offers the greatest diversity of nutrients from whole food sources.
+If you don’t have an autoimmune disease, it’s unnecessary to follow the AIP diet.
+You do not need to fear any food groups if you are otherwise healthy and symptom-free.
+This is because the healthiest diet is truly one that offers the greatest diversity of nutrients from whole foods.

 Get started with the autoimmune Paleo diet